Mjz86/String/README.md

 The built-in string viewer and shared substrings: the string is accessed via the begin and length pair, they provide the minimal functionality of a string viewer.
-A substring function may share the underlying data if and only if it's sharable.
+A substring function may share the underlying data if and only if `!is_ownerized&&is_sharable`.

 # Mutable Strings